-But I think the real reason is that many people who are qualified are not aware that they can do private placement.
-As you can see from the table below, 266 successful applicants received their allocations through the placement in the retail tranche, comparing to the 804 successful applicants who applied who have gone for the ATM bidding for more than $100,000.
+But I think the real reason is that many people who are qualified are not aware that they can do the private placement.
+As you can see from the table below, 266 successful applicants received their allocations through the placement tranche, comparing to the 804 successful applicants who applied who have gone for the ATM bidding for more than $100,000.

 These people may not be well-informed.
 With so much hype about Astrea VI, there are tons of articles advocating how to subscribe via ATM with a minimum of $2,000.
 But hardly anyone talks about private placement.
 Of course, you still need to be an Accredited Investor to qualify for private placement, but the criteria are not out of reach for many.
 For those who have applied for more than $200,000, you are already qualified.